NYS Certification in Career and Technical Education

 Option C: The applicant possesses an associate’s degree in the CTE field and two (2) years of teaching experience at the postsecondary level in the CTE field.

-Option G: The applicant possesses a high school diploma, two (2) years of work experience in the CTE field, and an industry credential in the CTE field.
+Option G: The applicant possesses an Industry Related Credential or passed an Industry Accepted CTE Exam, and two (2) years of occupational work experience in the CTE field.

 Visit the Office of Teaching Initiatives website and click on ‘Search Certification Requirements’ for additional information on the specific requirements for these Options, such as the documentation the state will accept as proof that the requirements have been fulfilled.